 Why is it important for you to support Empire State College?

 Learning from a young age the importance of giving back, I carry this idea with me to honor those before who may have provided the time and resources to help my education.
-My career coupled with the degree assistance of the ESC team have provided me with resources that I can leverage to give back to the community and I am happy to create opportunities for future students.
+My career coupled with the degree assistance of the SUNY Empire team have provided me with resources that I can leverage to give back to the community and I am happy to create opportunities for future students.

 Empire State College wasn’t just some cookie-cutter process, they helped me design a degree that fit me.
 It was flexible, it was personal.
 I don’t want others to have too many barriers, especially if it’s financial.
 I trust the process I went through, and I want to help make it happen for more people.